Does UChicago Superscore the SAT?

 Does UChicago superscore the SAT?

-Despite the fact that a redesigned version of the SAT was made available by the College Board in March of 2016, though we’re trying to know “does UChicago superscore the SAT scores or not?”, UChicago will continue to accept scores from the previous version of the SAT for as long as the scores remain valid, which is five years.
+Even though a redesigned version of the SAT was made available by the College Board in March of 2016, UChicago does superscore the SAT scores , UChicago will continue to accept scores from the previous version of the SAT for as long as the scores remain valid, which is five years.
 UChicago will also superscore within both the previous exam and the new exam, but UChicago will not superscore between the two different versions of the test.

 Unidentified person writing in a desk.